johnEdmon44/shopping-cart/README.md

 3. Run the command `npm install` to install the required dependencies.
 4. Run the command `npm start` to start the development server.
 5. Open your preferred web browser and visit `http://localhost:3000` to access the application.

+## How to run locally

+1. git clone